-Looking back to 2015, the year in which I graduated from Caringbah High School, I realise that my approach to the HSC could be condensed into two overarching themes: control and balance.
+Looking back to 2015, the year in which I graduated from Caringbah High School, I realise that my approach to the HSC could be condensed into two overarching themes

-For me, understanding what I could and could not control, and then not worrying about the latter, was, and still is, fundamental to me maintaining a healthy mental state.
+For me, understanding what I could and couldn’t control, and then not worrying about the latter, was, and still in, fundamental to me maintaining a healthy mental state.
 This understanding however was only half the story; acceptance of this lack of control was much more difficult, but proportionally beneficial.
 This acceptance took time, input from friends, teachers and family, and a good deal of introspection, but I sure am glad that I reached it.

-The final point that I would like to make about this idea about control regards the ATAR.
-I am going to put it out there: I consciously tried not to aim for an ATAR of 99.95.
-This is not for a lack of ambition nor a lack of understanding of its importance: from an early stage I realised that the course that I wished to study at university required an absurdly high ATAR.
-Rather it was an understanding of this concept of control and understanding what the ATAR actually was, that helped me feel at ease with this.
+I am going to make a final point about control in regards to the HSC – I consciously tried not to aim for an ATAR of 99.95.
+This is not for a lack of ambition nor a lack of understanding of its importance (from an early state I realised that the course that I wished to study at university required an absurdly high ATAR).

 I attribute my appreciation of the importance of balance to my parents.
-They have always advised me to maintain balance, to see the big picture and ensure that what I do is sustainable and efficient.
-I think this philosophy can largely be condensed into two major pieces of advice.
+They have always advised me to maintain balance, to see the bigger picture and ensure that what I do is sustainable and efficient.
+I think this philosophy can largely be condensed into two major pieces of advice:

 Too much of a good thing can be bad

 Sometimes in the heat of the moment, the best thing that you can do is to take a step back (easier said than done)